-You can configure Windows 10 to lock screen after a certain time of inactivity, display the screen saver and you need to enter a password to login the system.
+You can configure Windows 10 to lock the screen after a certain time of inactivity, display the screen saver and prompt user to enter a password to log in to the system.
 The password on the Windows 10 lock screen won’t allow an unauthorized person to access your device when you are not nearby.
-To remove the lock screen and log in to the computer, you must enter the correct password, PIN or graphical key.
+To remove the lock screen and log in to the computer, you must enter the correct password, PIN, or graphical key.
 A computer or tablet with Windows 10 displays a lock screen when it resumes from sleep or hibernation, or after a specified period of user inactivity (the keyboard and mouse are not used).

-Configuring Password Lock Screen on Windows 10 Machine
+How to Put Password on Lock Screen on Windows 10?

-To request a password on the lock screen, it is necessary that a password for your account has been set.
+To request a password on the lock screen, a password for your account must be set.
 You can set a password in Settings > Accounts > Sign-in options.
 You can set one of the following password options: classic password, PIN, or pattern.
-Also, make sure that the Require sign-in parameter is set to When PC wakes up from sleep.
+Also, make sure the Require sign-in parameter is set to When PC wakes up from sleep.

-In Windows 10 1703 and higher, the new Dynamic Lock feature has been appeared.
-When you turn on the “Allow Windows to your device when you’re away” option, Windows10 can be locked with a password when you go away from your computer with a synced smartphone (or turn off Bluetooth on it).
+In Windows 10 1703 and higher, the new Dynamic Lock feature appeared.
+When you turn on the “Allow Windows to your device when you’re away” option, Windows 10 can be locked with a password while the user moves away from computer with a synced smartphone (or the user will turn off Bluetooth on it).

 The lock screen settings are configured in the Settings > Personalization > Lock Screen section.

-- When plugged in, turn of screen after;
+- When plugged in, turn off the screen after;

-- When plugged in, PC goes to sleep after.
+- When plugged in, the PC goes to sleep after.

-In the Screen saver setting section, you can specify the idle time after which the computer will be blocked.
+In the Screen Saver Settings section, you can specify the idle time after which the computer will be blocked.
 In the drop-down list, select the screen saver, in the Wait field specify the inactivity time after which the screen saver will turn on, also check the On resume display logon screen option.

 Now, after the specified inactivity time, the screen saver will turn on.
-Then you should touch the keyboard or mouse, the login screen will open and will ask for a password or key to login the system.
+Then you should touch the keyboard or mouse, the login screen will open and will ask for a password or key to log in to the system.

 - Go to the section Computer Configuration > Administrative Templates > Control Panel > Personalization;